 My First LitterLast updated: April 15, 2021 by Marty Greer, Doctor of Veterinary Medicine and the Revival Education Team

 Whether it's your first time dealing with dog whelping or you're experienced, learning more about the process and how to effectively manage it will help things go more smoothly and prevent any surprises along the way.
 But for those of you that are new here, what is whelping?
 Put simply, whelping is the process of a female dog giving birth to puppies.
 This guide will cover some of the basics and best practices around whelping puppies to help you become more prepared and informed.
-Click on a topic below to jump to that section or keep scrolling to learn more.
+So whether you are looking for whelping tips for breeders, or whelping for beginners, click on a topic below to jump to that section or keep scrolling to learn more.

 - How to Prepare Her for Whelping

 - How to Help a Dog in Labor